 The decomposition of the test score gap between advantaged and disadvantaged children in equation (6) is shown on the right side of Figure 1 for children in a given school; the figure does not show the impact due to the fact that different children attend different schools.
 [Maybe this is possible, but not there yet.]
-Once all X variables are normalized so that all their means equal zero for the disadvantaged group, the first term in (6) disappears.
+Once all X variables are normalized so that all their means equal zero for the disadvantaged group, the second term in (6) disappears.
 That term measures the extent to which the gap between a child with all (pre-normalized) X variables equal to zero and a child whose X variables are the means for the disadvantaged group is due to differences in the “efficiency” of those variables, but that gap is not relevant for the decomposition of interest, which compares differences between the average disadvantaged child and the average advantaged child.

-The second term in (6) (the “composition effect”) is shown in Figure 1 as a move from point A to point B. The third term in (6), (βA - βDA)ʹ(A - DA), the interaction between the “increased productivity” of the advantaged child and the composition effect, is represented by the move from point C to point D. The fourth term in (6) cannot be shown in Figure 1 since that figure is for a given school while the term measures the part of the gap due to advantaged children attending better schools than the disadvantaged kids.
+The first term in (6) (the “composition effect”) is shown in Figure 1 as a move from point A to point B. The third term in (6), (βA - βDA)ʹ(A - DA), the interaction between the “increased productivity” of the advantaged child and the composition effect, is represented by the move from point C to point D. The fourth term in (6) cannot be shown in Figure 1 since that figure is for a given school while that term measures the part of the gap due to advantaged children attending better schools than the disadvantaged kids.
 The fifth term in (6) is accounted for by ; advantaged students may learn more in the same school than disadvantaged students, which moves them from point B to point C in Figure 1.
-Finally, the last term in (6) also cannot be shown in the Figure because it is due to differences across schools.
+Finally, the last term in (6) also cannot be shown in the Figure because it is due to differences across schools; it indicates whether advantaged students tend to enrol in schools that have a larger premium for those students.

 B. Estimation Issues.
 The decomposition discussed above will be estimated using the Young Lives data from Peru and Vietnam.
 Yet several complications arise concerning these estimations.
 This section presents several estimation problems and the methods used to address them.